 The two most common alloys for industrial grade bolting consist of ASTM A193 B7 grade and ASTM A193 B16 grade.
-These Chromium-Molybdenum metals share a very common foundation of chemistry but due a small amount of Vanadium in the B16 version, the advantages of using this material at extreme temperatures are significant relative to mechanical integrity.
-The ASTM specification clearly publishes mechanical properties associated with these two materials and since these values represent characteristics and mechanical properties at ambient temperature, one might assume that these that these are interchangeable.
+These Chromium-Molybdenum metals share a very common foundation of chemistry, but due to a small amount of Vanadium in the B16 version, the advantages of using this material at extreme temperatures are significant relative to mechanical integrity.
+The ASTM specification clearly publishes mechanical properties associated with these two materials, and since these values represent characteristics and mechanical properties at ambient temperature, one might assume that these are interchangeable.

-Note that “B17” material represents AISI660 Material and “B80A” represents Nimonic 80 MaterialMaterial Strength at Elevated Temperature, chart from John H. Bickford, Introduction to the Design and Behavior of Bolted Joints, Fourth Edition, Taylor and Francis Group 2008While B7 and B16 materials look very similar in the specification, exploring the effects of temperature on their mechanical integrity can open some opportunity to improve performance in applications that are approaching these elevated temperatures.
-B16 is recognized to have over 2 times the strength of B7 at these upper limits.
-While there are limited applications where the external bolting will experience these temperatures, it is an available option which provides an additional safety factor and assurance in high temperature applications.
+Note that “B17” material represents AISI660 Material and “B80A” represents Nimonic 80 MaterialMaterial Strength at Elevated Temperature, a chart from John H. Bickford, Introduction to the Design and Behavior of Bolted Joints, Fourth Edition, Taylor and Francis Group 2008While B7 and B16 materials look very similar in the specification, exploring the effects of temperature on their mechanical integrity can open some opportunity to improve performance in applications that are approaching these elevated temperatures.
+B16 is recognized to have over two times the strength of B7 at these upper limits.
+While there are limited applications where the external bolting will experience these temperatures, it is an available option that provides an additional safety factor and assurance in high-temperature applications.